 Use Lavender Instead of Moth Balls for Clothing Storage

 For a more environmentally-friendly insect deterrent, use dried lavender.
 Lavender is non-irritating and has a pleasant smell.
 You'll find that your clothing if properly stored is just as protected from most insects and is ready to wear when you remove it from storage.

 Lavender can be purchased already dried or you can dry fresh lavender yourself.
 It is best to make sachets or place the dried lavender in a potpourri ball to prevent any possible staining of the fabrics.
 The ball or sachet should then be hung in closets or placed in drawers.

 Because the scent fades over time, dried lavender sachets should be replaced seasonally to keep clothing protected.
 If you do not have freshly dried lavender, you can refresh the older lavender by adding purchased essential oils.
 Start with only a single drop because the oils are very potent and work in small batches so that you can mix it in well to distribute.
 If using essential oils, you should add a fixative that will help the oils cling to the plant material.
-Orris root or calamus root is a good fixative choice.
+Orris root or calamus root are a good fixative choice.
 For each pint of dried lavender, use about one tablespoon of fixative.

 For the longest-lasting scent, especially if using essential oils, mix everything well and then let the mixture sit in a closed container in a dark, cool place for two weeks.
 Shake the container every week to mix the ingredients and then fill sachet bags.